todogroup/opencodeofconduct/index.md

 layout: default
 ---

 _The purpose of creating this effort was to promote more open source organizations and projects to adopt code of conducts.
 Through our experiences at the [@TODOGroup](https://twitter.com/todogroup), we strongly believe that code of conducts help set the ground rules for participation in communities and more importantly, help build a culture of respect.
-We hope by [sharing this with you](https://github.com/opencodeofconduct/opencodeofconduct.github.io) will enable you to easily establish a code of conduct for your respective open source community._
+We hope by [sharing this with you](https://github.com/opencodeofconduct/opencodeofconduct.github.io) will enable you to easily establish a code of conduct for your respective open source community.
+The following is a code of conduct template.
+To generate your own code of conduct, change the values of COMMUNITY, CONTACT from their original values as given here, and substitute your own._

 ### Code of Conduct

-This code of conduct outlines our expectations for participants, as well as steps to reporting unacceptable behavior.
+This code of conduct outlines our expectations for participants within the [COMMUNITY], as well as steps to reporting unacceptable behavior.
 We are committed to providing a welcoming and inspiring community for all and expect our code of conduct to be honored.

 Our open source community strives to: